 The achievements of the individuals here represent a small proportion of LGBT+ scientific and technological accomplishments.
 The contributions made and the changing attitudes towards LGBT+ are cause for celebration.
 However, in 2015, a paper by Yonder and Mattheis conducted an online survey of 1,427 LGBT+ working in STEM fields.
 57% reported they were not ‘out’ in the personal sense.
 Of those that did disclose they were part of the LGBT+ community, they were more likely to describe their workplace as safe, welcoming and providing support for specific LGBT+ needs.
 Another study conducted by the human rights campaign foundation (2014) found similar results.
 These studies show that there is still more to be done before the LGBT+ community is completely accepted in STEM fields.

 A goal we can all work actively towards, for example, is the use of inclusive language; having visible and transparent inclusion strategies; outlining the support offered for LGBT+ staff; and being open about approachability, inclusivity, and the universality of company benefits.
 The extension of family friendly policies to LGBT+ can help people feel more valued in their roles at work.
 These are just a few ways to create positive spaces for the LGBT+ community.
-However, if you would like to know more ways, as an individual or company, to make a more inclusive environment, the following institutions and articles can act as a great starting guide; Stonewall, Diversity at work, and, STEM toolkit.
+However, if you would like to know more ways, as an individual or company, to make a more inclusive environment, the following institutions and articles can act as a great starting guide; Stonewall, Diversity at work.

 By Karendeep Sidhu